microsoft/fast/specs/date-picker/date-picker.md

 *Events*

-- `change` - callback fired when the entered date has changed.
+- `change` - callback fired when picking a date or bubbled from text-field component.
+- `input` - callback fired when picking a date or bubbled from text-field component.

 ### Anatomy